weacast/weacast/packages/docs/guides/development.md

 :::

 ::: warning
-Before you publish a plugin take care of updating the version of your dependent plugins to the latest version published, for example  perform `yarn upgrade weacast-core` for a plugin depending on the core plugin before publishing it.
+Before you publish a plugin take care of updating the version of your dependent plugins to the latest version published, for example  perform `yarn upgrade @weacast/core` for a plugin depending on the core plugin before publishing it.
 :::